How Floor Cracks Can Lead to Basement Water Damage

 Water can enter a basement in several different ways, and one of the most common entrance points is through floor cracks.
 Whether it’s a tiny hairline crack or a very large crack, water can seep through any size and make its way into your basement.

-If you notice any sort of crack in your basement floor, contact our experts at Total Foundation Solutions to come evaluate your home’s situation.
+If you notice any sort of crack or water damage in your basement, our floor crack repair experts in Erie can help!
+Contact our team at Total Foundation Solutions and one of our contractors will evaluate your home.

 What Causes Floor Cracks?